Choosing the right vegan milk

 Almond milk is best for: Smoothies

-- Soy Milk: Soy milk is one of the most widely available and consumed non-dairy milks out there.
+Soy Milk: Soy milk is one of the most widely available and consumed non-dairy milks out there.
 It can be consumed as a beverage all on its own, or enjoyed in multiple flavors.
 Soy milk works best in making curds and buttermilk.
 However, it is not ideal for pies, puddings, creamy soups or to make hot drinks, as it instantly curdles.
 It works fine for cooking, though.
+For a deeper dive into everything that's Soy Milk, check out our blog - Soy Milk: Nutrition, Benefits, Myths And Sources – Vegan Dukan

 Do note that full-fat soy milk must be preferred while making chocolate bars and ice cream, if you’d like to achieve a superior consistency in the end.